tshepang/blog/content/computing/developer of note: Victor Stinner.rst

 serious perseverance.

-In addition to this work, the guy has done a heck of a lot of work in cleaning up, refactoring, and optimizing the string-handling code.
+In addition to this work, the guy has done a heck of a lot of work in cleaning up, re-factoring, and optimizing the string-handling code.
 I can't imagine that this stuff is easy, especially since a large portion of it is in C!